Cognitive behavioural therapy (CBT)

 To enquire about health insurance for future conditions, call us on 0808 115 6779∧

-Where can I find a cognitive behavioural therapist?
+How to find a cognitive behavioural therapist

 There are different ways to access CBT.

 CBT is freely available on the NHS, although services can be limited and waiting lists long in some areas.
 Your GP will be able to tell you what mental health services are available in your area, and refer you for assessment if appropriate.
-In many areas, you can also self-refer yourself for NHS talking therapy (without going through your GP).
-This is through an NHS service called Improving Access to Psychological Therapies (IAPT).
+In many areas, you can also self-refer yourself for NHS talking therapy, without going through your GP.
+This is through an NHS service called NHS Talking Therapies (formerly known as Improving Access to Psychological Therapies (IAPT).
 You can also access CBT privately, which means you’ll need to pay for appointments.

 If you’re looking for a private therapist, it’s important to ensure that your therapist is trained and qualified to deliver CBT.
 Many different healthcare professionals are trained in CBT.
-These include clinical psychologists, psychiatrists, counsellors, mental health nurses and social workers.
-Check that they are registered by a reputable body, like the British Association for Behavioural and Cognitive Psychotherapies (BABCP) or the British Association for Counselling and Psychotherapy.
+These include clinical psychologists, psychiatrists, counsellors, mental health nurses, and social workers.
+Check that they’re registered by a reputable body, like the British Association for Behavioural and Cognitive Psychotherapies (BABCP) or the British Association for Counselling and Psychotherapy.
+If you have private health insurance, contact your insurance provider to see what you may be covered for.

-Deciding on cognitive behavioural therapy (CBT)
+Considerations for cognitive behavioural therapy (CBT)

 Talking therapies for mental health